Node.js Standard I/O: File Descriptors, TTYs, Pipes, and Backpressure

 process.stdout.write(line.toUpperCase() + '\n');

-You'd use this as cat file.txt | node upper.js | head -5. stdin comes from cat, stdout goes to head. stderr remains connected to the terminal for any error messages.
+}Run it as cat file.txt | node upper.js | head -5. stdin comes from cat, stdout goes to head, and stderr remains available for diagnostics.

 import { createInterface } from 'node:readline';